5 Signs Your Naples Business Website Is Quietly Hurting You

 Sign 4: Your Site Looks Different on Desktop vs. Mobile

 Visit your website on a phone and on a laptop.
-If the experience is noticeably worse on mobile — text too small to read, buttons too close to tap, images cropped poorly, content overlapping — your site is not responsive.
+If the experience is noticeably worse on mobile — text too small to read, buttons too close to tap, images cropped poorly — your site is not responsive.

 Sign 5: You Haven't Updated It in More Than Two Years

 A website built in 2021 or earlier is likely running on outdated infrastructure.
 It may not meet current Core Web Vitals benchmarks.
 Its design may look dated compared to your competitors.
-It may be missing features that users now expect: click-to-call buttons, Google Maps integration, online booking, and fast-loading photo galleries.
+It may be missing features that users now expect.

 If two or more of these signs apply to your current website, you're not dealing with minor cosmetic issues.
 You're dealing with a lead-generation problem that compounds every month.